 Though some people believe if you file for divorce first you win, that’s simply not true.
 It can be good to be proactive and take an assertive stance, but only if you can back it up.

-If you have a game plan, an overall strategy, by all means, go ahead and file first.
+If you have a game plan and overall strategy, by all means, go ahead and file first.
 But don’t simply file just for the sake of being first.
 If you don’t have a plan of action to follow, this won’t help you.

 2. Transfer Property Out Of Your Name

-They’ve seen every trick, they know where to look, and your deceptions will almost certainly come to light in the discovery phase.
+They’ve seen every trick and they know where to look.
+Your deceptions will almost certainly come to light in the discovery phase.
 Not only does this reflect negatively on you and make you appear untrustworthy and like you have something to hide, but it can also negatively impact your case.

 3. Get A Restraining Order

-If there are children involved in your divorce, child custody fights can become heated and contentious.
+When there are children involved in your divorce, child custody fights often become heated and contentious.